LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 The recommended way to enable layers is for applications to programatically enable them.
 The layers are provided by the application and must live in the application's library folder.
-The application enables the layers at vkCreateInstance and vkCreateDevice as any Vulkan application would.
+The application enables the layers at vkCreateInstance as any Vulkan application would.
 An application enabled for debug has more options.
 It can enumerate and enable layers located in /data/local/vulkan/debug.